tomjoht/documentation-theme-jekyll/pages/labels.md

 permalink: /labels/
 tags: formatting
 ---
+{% include_relative reuse/variables.html %}
 These labels might come in handy for labeling things, such as POST, DELETE, UPDATE methods for endpoints.
+You can use any classes from Bootstrap in your content.

 ```html
 <span class="label label-default">Default</span>